Srinivas9121/Srinivas9121/README.md

 ## Hi there 👋
+👋 Hi, I’m @Jogu Srinivas
+👀 I’m aspiring AI and ML Student
+🌱 I’m currently learning React.
+I’m persuing Bachelors of Engineering in Osmania University Eager to leverage solid programming skills in Java and Python, along with proficiency in web development technologies such as HTML, CSS, and JavaScript, to contribute effectively to innovative projects in the field of AI and ML.
+Seeking an entry-level position.

 <!--
 **Srinivas9121/Srinivas9121** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.